Hunger is a hidden crisis in Victoria and across Australia.

 In health terms, being hungry is painful and distracting.
-Concentration suffers.
-Mood sours.
-The brain can’t function properly without food to fuel it.
 Often, people will turn to the cheapest sources of food they can find – energy-dense, but nutrient-poor.
 This puts an already disadvantaged group of people at higher risk of conditions such as diabetes, depression, heart disease, stroke and cancers.

 Hunger is ever-present in the cycle of disadvantage.
 Foodbank is fighting for a food secure future for all Victorians, where no person goes without the basic necessity of food.

 To find out more about the impact of hunger and who it affects, download the Foodbank Hunger Report 2018.

 To find out how you can support our work, visit our Get Involved page.